jmewes/plotters/README.md

 # Plotters

-This repository contains a collection of scripts which can plot diagrams into images.
+This repository contains a collection of Docker-based Bash scripts which can plot diagram source files into binary images.

 The following diagramming tools are supported: